Skip top navigation

 Profile

 Sammie Powers is an Assistant Professor of Recreation Management in the School of Sport, Recreation, and Tourism Management at George Mason University.
 She comes to Mason from Penn State, where she worked in the Department of Recreation, Park, and Tourism Management and earned her doctoral degree.
-Sammie’s work focuses on justice, equity, diversity, and inclusion in the content of parks and recreation, with a focus on nature-based recreation resources.
-She has conducted work in a variety of contexts including urban parks and public spaces, state parks and forests, recreation and fitness centers, campus recreation, youth sports, and more.
+Within a larger framework of social-ecological systems, Sammie’s work focuses on parks, recreation, and conservation management, with emphasis on the interconnected components of equity, environmental sustainability, and health.

 Research Interests